Charity PR success for story of the Sick Kids Friends Foundation

 The sponsored walk, titled Great Strides, was the first of its kind organised by our charity client, the Sick Kids Friends Foundation, which supports the work of the Royal Hospital for Sick Children (RHSC) in the Capital.

-Thanks to a call out from Holyrood Partnership on behalf of SKFF, and a cleverly executed, staggered regional roll out of media activity, the charity saw the number of walkers taking part increase from an original three, to a final total of 80, as participants of all ages came together to help raise the important funds.
+Thanks to a call out from Holyrood PR on behalf of SKFF, and a cleverly executed, staggered regional roll out of media activity, the charity saw the number of walkers taking part increase from an original three, to a final total of 80, as participants of all ages came together to help raise the important funds.

 So how did our PR experts go about attracting participants and encouraging them to sign up?
 As it was the first year the sponsored walk was taking place, our client was understandably keen to gauge as much media attention as possible to raise awareness, which was exactly what we enabled them to do.